tigattack/dvsa-mot-history-api-py/README.md

 These classes represent the MOT test results from their respective agencies, containing details such as the test result, odometer readings, defects, and more.

+`MotTestType`: This is a type alias that encompasses the possible MOT test classes detailed above.

 ### Vehicle Response Classes

 - `VehicleWithMotResponse`